usnistgov/mosaic/README.rst

 - Streamlined unit test framework.
 Added new tests for CUSUM+.
 - Updated MOSAIC dependencies to include newer package versions and pandas.
 Run 'python setup.py mosaic_deps' to update.
 - Added a new metadata column (mdStateResTime) that saves the residence time of each state to the database.
 This affects ADEPT and CUSUM+.
+- Added support for warning status codes that begin with 'w'.
+These codes preserve metadata in the SQLite output and are used to flag events that need closer inspection.
 - Removed mosaicgui from PyPi. 'pip install mosaic-nist' only installs command line modules.
 - Top level ConvertToCSV supports arbitrary file extensions.
 - Added Travis continous integration support.